Katie85/www.thecomfortcupboard.com.au/_drafts/hot-cross-buns-stuffed-with-salted-caramel.md

 Pour into a container and let it set overnight.

-It will be set kinda like a hard jelly so cut it up and blend in a high powdered (not a food processor, thermomix should work) blender and blend until smooth and creamy.
+It will be set kinda like a hard jelly so cut it up and blend in a high powdered (not a food processor, thermomix will work) blender and blend until smooth and creamy.
 Be patient as this can take time, you’ll need to mix it up in between blends.

 Put in a piping bag with a long skinny nozzle ready for stuffing the buns.
 Keep refrigerated.